denzil-daniels-204525918/Price-aggregator-comparison-app/CONTRIBUTING.md

 This project is built to help consumers make smarter grocery decisions by comparing prices across stores in South Africa.
 Your help makes it better!

 ---
+## Contributing
+1. Fork this repository.
+2. Pick an issue labeled `good-first-issue`.
+3. Write code and tests.
+4. Submit a PR with a clear description.

+---

 ## 📦 Project Setup